-The City leveraged this success into future earnings by investing \$45M from the City's stabilization reserve account into 1-year U.S. Treasury notes, capitalizing on interest rates of approximately 5%.
-This will bring the City more than \$2M in returns to be directed towards lowering tax bills in FY24, providing financial relief for our citizens.
-The City of Springfield was the first community in the Commonwealth to take advantage of this innovative financial investment strategy, and I am proud of the commitment we are able to make to our citizens without compromising our commitment to financial excellence.
+The City has invested \$45M from the City's stabilization reserve account into 1-year U.S. Treasury notes, capitalizing on interest rates of approximately 5%.
+This brought more than \$2M in returns to be directed towards lowering tax bills in FY24.
+The City of Springfield was the first community in the Commonwealth to take advantage of this innovative financial investment strategy, and I am proud of the commitment we are able to make to our citizens without compromising our dedication to financial excellence.
+We anticipate being able to use this successful strategy again for FY25, providing continued financial relief for our residents.